Natalia Lafourcade: 2005–2007: La Forquetina and Casa

-On 2 June of 2006, after a tour through Mexico and parts of the U.S., Lafourcade announced she would leave La Forquetina to once again work as a solo artist.
-Natalia y la Forquetina's final show was played on 18 August 2006 in San Luis Potosí.
+On 2 June 2006, after a tour through Mexico and parts of the U.S., Lafourcade announced she would leave La Forquetina to once again work as a solo artist.
+Natalia y la Forquetina's final show was on 18 August 2006 in San Luis Potosí.
 Following the group's break-up, Casa won the Latin Grammy for Best Rock Album by a Duo or Group with Vocal in September.

 Also in 2006, a documentary about the band, showing the group on the road and their travels, was aired on MTV Tr3s in the fall of 2007.

 Natalia Lafourcade has also appeared on other songs with various other artists.
-These include Liquits' "Jardin", Kalimba's "Dia de Suerte", Control Machete's "El Apostador", and Reik's rendition of a Lafourcade song "Amarte Duele".
+These include Liquits' "Jardin", Kalimba's "Dia de Suerte", Control Machete's "El Apostador", and Reik's rendition of Lafourcade's song "Amarte Duele".
 She also reappeared with her former band on various compilation disks with previously unreleased tracks such as "Y Todo Para Que" on Intocable's X, and on the Tin Tan tribute album, Viva Tin Tan, with the hit "Piel Canela".
 In 2011, she made "Quisiera Saber", a music video with Los Daniels.

 2007: Las 4 Estaciones del Amor

-Natalia Lafourcade moved to Canada where she met the band People Project, with whom she still frequently collaborates.
+Natalia Lafourcade moved to Canada, where she met the band People Project, with whom she still frequently collaborates.

 Lafourcade returned to Mexico and began to work on Las 4 Estaciones del Amor, her first instrumental album, in collaboration with the Orquesta Sinfónica Juvenil del Estado de Veracruz (OSJEV).
-The album, under Sony BMG label, also included a DVD where she narrated the whole process of making an instrumental album.
-She also wrote the Lyrics for "Tú y Yo" from Ximena Sariñana's self-titled album.
+The album, under the Sony BMG label, also included a DVD where she narrated the process of making an instrumental album.
+She also wrote the lyrics for "Tú y Yo" from Ximena Sariñana's self-titled album.